Regional Indicators intro

 - Modifying the existing indicator would result in a significant reduction in the level of effort to maintain it without a proportional reduction in its meaningfulness.

 - Modifying the existing indicator would increase its relevance to plan recommendations.

 Regional Economic Indicators

 As a global metropolis and economic center of the Midwest, metropolitan Chicago is poised to prosper in an increasingly interconnected world.
 GO TO 2040 seeks to maintain and strengthen this position by building on the region's many assets – a diverse mix of industries, vast physical infrastructure and open space, a skilled workforce, and preeminent educational and research institutions.
-To inform communities and policy makers about the health of the region's economy, CMAP new web microsite includes data and analysis tracking a wide variety of regional economic indicators.
+To inform communities and policy makers about the health of the region's economy, CMAP microsite includes data and analysis tracking a wide variety of regional economic indicators.
 Focusing on four major economic themes, the site's analysis covers broad economic trends and major industry clusters, as well as workforce and innovation metrics outlined in GO TO 2040.